corsairmarks/organic_zealots/mod/README.md

     * Cannot research Integrated Cybernetics (and by extension, also Quantum Neuro-Links)
     * Can deassimilate cybernetic species to remove their cybernetic implants, attempting to convert them to the relevant biological traits in the process (with the technologies Gene Tailoring and Gene Banks)
     * Improve compatibility with Forgotten History
+    * Fix broken edits for the Helpful Drones event chain

 ## Source Code